cypress-io/cypress/source/guides/guides/environment-variables.md

 Cypress.env("api_server") // => "http://localhost:8888/api/v1/"
 ```

-[block:callout]
-{
-  "type": "success",
+{% note success Benefits %}
-  "body": "- Dedicated file just for environment variables\n- Enables you to generate this file from other build processes\n- Values can be different on each machine if not checked into source control",
+- Dedicated file just for environment variables
+- Enables you to generate this file from other build processes
+- Values can be different on each machine if not checked into source control
-  "title": "Benefits"
-}
-[/block]

-[block:callout]
-{
-  "type": "danger",
+{% endnote %}

+{% note danger Downsides %}
-  "body": "- Another file you have to deal with\n- Overkill for 1 or 2 environment variables",
+- Another file you have to deal with
+- Overkill for 1 or 2 environment variables
-  "title": "Downsides"
-}
-[/block]
+{% endnote %}

 ***